 - Candace Marino is a celebrity esthetician known as The LA Facialist.
 Her impressive client list includes the model Miranda Kerr, the singer Grimes, and many more.

-- Dr. Jason Miller of Schweiger Dermatology Group is a board-certified dermatologist specializing in medical dermatology, including skin cancer removal, and cosmetic dermatology.
+- Jason Miller, MD, of Schweiger Dermatology Group is a board-certified dermatologist specializing in medical dermatology, including skin cancer removal and cosmetic dermatology.

 Stay Out of the Sun

-The best way to prevent liver spots from cropping up it the first place, according to Marino, is to wear SPF.
-"The number one complaint I have from my more mature clients is 'I wish I stayed out of the sun,'" she says.
+The best way to prevent liver spots from cropping up in the first place, according to Marino, is to wear SPF.
+"The No. 1 complaint I have from my more mature clients is 'I wish I stayed out of the sun,'" she says.
 "Once the damage is done, it’s extremely hard to repair.
 Not only does the sun rapidly break down collagen and pigment, it destroys the texture and radiance."
 Marino recommends staying out of the direct sunlight and skipping the tanning bed.